Skip to main content

 Using TypeScript Enums as String Keys in Object Lookups

-When you need to use enum string names as keys in objects, you can combine the bracket notation with object literal syntax:
+When you need to use enum string names as keys in objects, combine the bracket notation with object literal syntax:

 }